adrianortuzar/boilerplate-ios/README.md

 *You can run the project without install cocoapods.*

-*Before installing CocoaPods I recommend you to check all the libraries and framework in the *Podfile*.
-Remove the pods that you do not think you are going to use in your project.*
+*Before installing CocoaPods I recommend you to check all the libraries and framework in the Podfile.
+Remove the pods that you do not think you are going to use.*

     $ cd boilerplate_ios
     $ pod install